Night Fishing for Bass in Florida

 But it is especially good when it happens at night when you can hear your lure working and blindly feel the explosions of the topwater strike.
 And never see a single thing happen…this is night bass fishing at its best!

 Some anglers have set ways for night fishing, so much so that many of them have become too set in their ways to try anything different.
-The arsenal we use for bass fishing at night is no different from what you use during the day.
-That’s because bass prays the same waters day or night, and very similar lures are used depending upon the type of water you’re fishing.
+Our arsenal for bass fishing at night differs from what you use during the day.
+That’s because bass prays the same waters day or night, and similar lures are used depending on the water you’re fishing.

 Night Bass Fishing Lures